ProjetSigma/frontend/README.md

 </a>

 ## Installation
+After cloning the repository, copy the file `src/config.ts.dist` to `src/config.ts`.

 Requirements: Node > v5 and NPM > v3: https://nodejs.org

 You must have `ts-node` installed as global.
 If you don't, use: